jonbgallant/katacoda-scenarios/iotedgedev-intro4/step1.md

 - .NET Core SDK
 - Python
 - Pip
-- Azure CLI.
+- Azure CLI

 Click the following to run the container:

-`docker run -it -v /var/run/docker.sock:/var/run/docker.sock -v /root:/root -w /root jongallant/iotedgedev`{{execute}}
+`docker run -it -v /var/run/docker.sock:/var/run/docker.sock -v /home:/home -w /home/iotedge jongallant/iotedgedev`{{execute}}

 This container also includes the Azure IoT Edge Dev Tool, which was installed via pip with the following command: